kirkpsmith/rfb-dev-kit/docs/index.md

 >i **Note**
 >i
->i This kit is intended for educational and R&D use only, not for actual energy storage applications (that will happen later!)
+>i This kit is intended for educational and R&D use only, not for actual energy storage applications That will happen later, check out our [roadmap](https://fbrc.dev/about.html#roadmap) to see when,